jmoral4/superforecastinghelper/README.md

 # superforecastinghelper
-A console tool for recording predictions and calculating Brier Scores.
-Stored in local Sqlitedb (flat file).
+A .NET cross platform console tool for recording predictions and calculating Brier Scores.
+Predictions and Score - Stored in local Sqlitedb (flat file).

 ## Brier Score
 The Brier score, named after Glenn W. Brier, is a metric used to evaluate the accuracy of probabilistic predictions.
 It is commonly used in the context of forecasting, including in the evaluation of superforecasters.